mwerner28/defection-free-collaborative-learning/README.md

 ## Code Execution

-Simply run the following to reproduce the plots in the paper.
+Simply run the following commands to reproduce the plots in the paper.
 ```
 python3 graphs_dfcl.py
 python3 mnist_dfcl.py